-Our headquarters and principal administrative, finance, sales, marketing and research and development office is located in a 23,841 square foot office facility that we lease in Or Yehuda, Israel, a suburb of Tel Aviv.
-We paid \$0.4 million in annual rent for the Or Yehuda facilities under a lease agreement expiring in April 2020.
+Our headquarters and principal administrative, finance, sales, marketing and research and development office is located in a 32,404 square foot office facility that we lease in Or Yehuda, Israel, a suburb of Tel Aviv.
+In 2020, we paid \$0.4 million in annual rent for the Or Yehuda facilities under a lease agreement expiring in June 2033.

 Our subsidiaries lease office space in Laguna Hills, California; King of Prussia, Pennsylvania; Dallas, Texas; Houston, Texas; New Jersey; Atlanta, Georgia; Paris, France; Munich, Germany; Pune, India; Bangalore, India; Tokyo, Japan; Budapest, Hungary; Houten, the Netherlands; Johannesburg, South Africa; Bracknell, the United Kingdom; Saint Petersburg, Russia and various locations in Israel.
-The aggregate annual cost for such facilities was \$3.0 million in the year ended December 31, 2019.
+The aggregate annual cost for such facilities was \$3.3 million during the year ended December 31, 2020.